ftaruc/ftaruc.github.io/photos.md

     isPreloading = true;

-    // Preload images in batches to avoid overwhelming the browser const batchSize = 3; // Load 3 images at a time let loadedInBatch = 0;
+    // Preload images in batches to avoid overwhelming the browser const batchSize = 5; // Load 5 images at a time (increased for faster caching) let loadedInBatch = 0;

     function preloadNext() {